GuardSkill/Learn-Relationship-of-Motion-Feature/README.md

 # Learning and Distillating the Internal Relationship of Motion Features in Action Recognition

-By Nieves Crasto, Philippe Weinzaepfel, Karteek Alahari and Cordelia Schmid
+By Lu Lu, Siyuan Li, Niannian Chen, Lin Gao,Yong Fan, Yong Jiang and Ling Wu

-MARS is a strategy to learn a stream that takes only RGB frames as input but leverages both appearance and motion information from them.
-This is achieved by training a network to minimize the loss between its features and the Flow stream, along with the cross entropy loss for recognition.
+This work proposes a novel distillation learning strategy (Dual-action Stream Network) to sufficiently learn and mimic the representation of the motion streams.
+Besides, we propose a lightweight attention-based fusion module to uniformly exploit both appearance and motion information.

-For more details, please refer to our [CVPR 2019 paper](https://hal.inria.fr/hal-02140558/document) and our [website](https://europe.naverlabs.com/Research/Computer-Vision/Video-Analysis/MARS).
+For more details, please refer to our ICONIP 2020 paper and our [website](https://github.com/GuardSkill/Learn-Relationship-of-Motion-Feature).

 We release the testing code along trained models.